Your Invitation to Learn More about Catholicism

 At the beginning of Lent, (the 40 days prior to Easter), we celebrate another ritual to recognize our progress of being formed in the faith and signals our readiness to begin final preparations for receiving the sacraments.
 This third period of formation, which coincides with the season of Lent, is more reflective and prayerful, including many special celebrations and rituals passed down from the early Church.

 We celebrate the Sacraments and our full initiation into the Catholic Church at the Easter Vigil Service (after sundown on Holy Saturday – the evening before Easter Sunday)!
 However, this is not the end, but rather the beginning of your life as a fully initiated disciple!
 We continue to meet for a fourth stage of formation, gathering a few times during the Easter Season (the 50 days after Easter) to help launch us into the next step of our faith journey and the rest of our lives as Catholic disciples of Christ.
-The Easter Vigil Service this year will take place on Saturday, April 20, at 8 pm.
+The Easter Vigil Service next year will take place on Saturday, April 11, at 8 pm.